Lesson 4 - Ranorex Test Suite

 Runs this test case or smart folder only.

-Creates or overrides values for test case or smart folder parameters specified in the test suite.
+Sets or overrides values for test case or smart folder parameters.

 Sets a custom runlabel for the test run.